awyspr/fieldnotes/2026-01-16-ace-deal-sizing-from-estimates.md

 Wierd.

-Scenario 2: Again we edited an existing ACE opportunity with an educated MRR (it was a bundled proserv + infra opportunity, with service selections.
-There were similar ACE opportunities already closed lost and launched, all linked to the same solution
+Scenario 2: Again we edited an existing ACE opportunity with an educated MRR (it was a bundled proserv + infra opportunity, with service selections).
+There were similar ACE opportunities already closed lost and launched, all linked to the same solution.

 The MRR was $750.
 AI decided that $926 was more appropriate.

 Comparatively, the average MRR of closed lost and launched opportunities for scenario 2 was $725.
-So somehow, AI decied that this one should be bigger.
+So somehow, AI decided that this one should be bigger.
 The only factor we can put it down to is perhaps something from the customer's profile which influences the upgrade.

 Scenario 3: We created a "moderately well described" ACE opportunity with a $1 MRR.
-AI decided that $230 was more appropriate.
+This time AI decided that $230 was more appropriate.
+That's quite an upsell ...

 Scenario 4: We created a "moderately well described" ACE opportunity for software sale via AWSMP, and gave it an MRR based on 100 users x the vendor's public AWSMP pricing of $35 per user per month - so MRR $3,500.